 Quite a tame strand in regards to other types of feminism.
 These feminists argue that gender inequality lies in the denial of rights to women in primarily the fields of education and employment.
-It holds individual choice as supreme and historically has fought for law changes in order to allow women to express their political freedom.
-With its reliance on gaining political rights, it should be noted however that liberal feminism ignores the deep rooted nature of gender inequality and patriarchy (Walby, 1990).
+It holds individual choice as supreme.
+And, historically has fought for law changes in order to allow women to express their political freedom.
+With its reliance on gaining political rights, it should be noted however that liberal feminism ignores the deep-rooted nature of gender inequality and patriarchy (Walby, 1990).

 Liberal feminism is often conflated with Libertarian feminism.

 For Marxist Feminists, male domination over women is a by-product of the current system of production within this Capitalist epoch.
 With society split between the bourgeoisie exploiting the proletariat.
 A subgroup is needed in society to prepare the next group of workers.
 This job falls onto women.
 Women end up as free care providers for the child, husband, and extended family through cooking, cleaning, hosting, and providing healthcare (typically free).

 In comparison to other types of feminism, Marxist Feminists do not believe legal changes will bring about much progress.
-Men release their pent up aggression onto women once they get home rather than towards the capitalist system.
+Men release their pent-up aggression onto women once they get home.
+Rather than towards the capitalist system.
 Marxist theory, as always, reads like a story. because it is one grant theory which fails to leave space for individual experience.
 This feminist perspective fails to notably explain the diversity in abuse situations and tends to act as though men cannot experience sexual abuse.
-It should be noted that gender equality is assumed to come about when communism is achieved, so no luck for women living in capitalist society.
+It should be noted that gender equality is assumed to come about when Communism is achieved.
+So no luck for women living in a capitalist society.